Manage report acceleration

 During the verification process, Splunk will skip hot buckets and buckets that are in the process of building.

 When a summary fails verification you can review the root search (or searches) to see if it can be fixed to provide correct results.
 Once the search is working, click Rebuild to rebuild the summary so it is entirely consistent.
 Or, if you're fine with the search as-is, just rebuild the search.
 And if you'd rather start over from scratch, delete the summary and start over with an entirely new search.

 Update, rebuild, and delete summaries

 Click Update if the Summary Status shows that the summary has not been updated in some time and you would like to make it current.
-Update kicks off a standard summary update report to pull in events so that it is not missing data from the last few hours (for example).
+Update kicks off a standard summary update search to pull in events so that it is not missing data from the last few hours (for example).

 Note: When a summary's Summary Status is Suspended, you cannot use Update to bring it current.

 Click Rebuild to make Splunk rebuild the index from scratch.
 You may want to do this in situations where you suspect there has been data loss due to a system crash or similar mishap, or if it failed verification and you've either fixed the underlying search(es) or have decided that the summary is ok with the data it is currently bringing in.

 Click Delete to remove the summary from the system (and not regenerate summaries in the future).
 You may want to do this if the summary is used infrequently and is taking up space that could better be used for something else.
 You can use the Searches and Reports page in Manager to reenable report acceleration for the search or searches associated with the summary.

 About report acceleration and summary indexing